hellonico/niclojure/texten/02_Basic.md

 	[me.shenfeng/http-kit "2.0-SNAPSHOT"]

-This would be how you set up a server that reponds to web requests:
+This would be how you set up a server that responds to web requests:

 @@@ ruby chapter02/src/http_kit_01.clj @@@